Joey Tribbiani: Relationships

-The major development of their relationship was when Joey fell in love with Rachel, Ross's ex-girlfriend, and Ross's love since ninth grade.
+The major development of their relationship was when Joey fell in love with Rachel, Ross's ex-girlfriend, and Ross's love interest since the ninth grade.
 When Joey goes on to tell Ross about it, he cannot say it in his face and instead says that he loves his "friend's" ex-girlfriend.
 When asked if that "friend" (Ross) is a good guy, Joey honestly answers "Yeah...He's the best."
 Initially, it causes a major rift, with Joey being apologetic, but when Ross sees Joey truly in love with Rachel, he gives him the go-ahead.
 Ross basically says that he is not okay with it but he wants to be, and the two's friendship deepens due to Joey's refusal to date Rachel unless Ross okays the deal.
 However, Joey and Rachel do not date long, and later, Joey encourages Ross to pursue Rachel in the season finale.

 Joey and Monica are close friends often joking around with each other.
 Joey allowed Monica to hire and fire him to prove to her employees that she was not a pushover.
 When he discovered that Monica and Chandler had developed a romantic relationship, he agreed to keep it secret until the two were ready to reveal it to the rest of their group.
 In an episode where he sees how close Chandler and Monica are, he dreams of himself and Monica in the same way.
 This later causes him to act weird around Monica.
 Finally, he reveals this to Chandler and Monica, it is that he wants a relationship like that, but Monica finds it nice thinking Joey thought of the two of them together.
 He also called Chandler moments after suspecting Monica of having an affair with a mystery male he had heard in her apartment.
 When Monica and Chandler needed their Engagement Picture taken, Chandler could not smile.
 In the newspaper announcement, it showed the photo was of Monica and Joey.